 Pustules are generally the result of a bacterial infection and pus that have developed under the papules.
-These pustules can appear as spots of inflamed bumps, which are about two to three millimeters across.
-The pus filled pustules will be red and tender to touch and will probably be accompanied by a whitish mottling on the skin’s surface.
+These pustules can appear as spots of inflamed bumps, which are about two to three millimetres across.
+The pus-filled pustules will be red and tender to touch and will probably be accompanied by a whitish mottling on the skin’s surface.
 Papules can turn into pustules and eventually pimples if left untreated.

 The bacterium responsible for causing pimples and pustules is called Propionibacterium Acne.
 This bacterium can penetrate the sebum of the skin in the follicles.
 The sebum then clogs up the pore, trapping the bacteria inside.
 The inflammation caused by the presence of the bacteria causes bumps and pus, which will fill the pore.

 Both mild and severe forms of acne can be treated with the help of conventional and non-conventional medications.
 Some medications used to treat these types of acne vulgaris have some side effects.
 Acne patients who suffer from a mild form of acne should be treated with topical products such as benzoyl peroxide, salicylic acid or sulfur, and azelaic acid, which most dermatologists consider to be the most effective over-the-counter medications.